michelesr/thesis/src/context.md

 - A controller that acts as intermediary between the model and view, manipulating the model

-A web application that adopt this pattern permits a good separation of concerns, but is still a monolith application, and even if a monolith application can be divided in modules, often the code is not well decoupled, thus leading to circular dependencies among them and thus rending changes to a module more
+A web application that adopts this pattern permits a good separation of concerns, but is still a monolith application, and even if a monolith application can be divided in modules, often the code is not well decoupled, thus leading to circular dependencies among them and thus rending changes to a module more